equalframework/equal-doc/docs/getting-started/installation.md

     "DEFAULT_RIGHTS": "QN_R_CREATE | QN_R_READ | QN_R_DELETE | QN_R_WRITE"
 }
 ```

-If you are under a docker environment , replace the DB_HOST value with equal_db
+If you are under a docker environment, replace the DB_HOST value with `equal_db`.

-If there are issues with the charset, it may be because utf8 is an alias of utf8mb3 in mysql right now (version 8.0)
+!!! note "DB_CHARSET"

-So utf8/utf8mb3 can only store a maximum of three bytes and is deprecated. if you wish to store language characters and symbols, utf8mb4 is a solution
+    If there are issues with the charset, it may be because utf8 is an alias of utf8mb3 in mysql 8.0 (utf8/utf8mb3 can only store a maximum of three bytes and is deprecated. if you wish to store language characters and symbols, consider using utf8mb4).

 ### Database initialization